 Marriage and family problems are present in the majority of counseling cases.
 This course will give an overview of general marriage and family counseling issues relating to the content and process of counseling.
-It will then proceed to specifically deal (from a biblical perspective) with the major difficulties that trouble marriages and family experiences.
-Included in the course are discussions of the biblical basis and purposes of marriage, family stages, inlaw problems, developing unity, husband/wife roles and responsibilities, correcting communication problems, why conflicts arise, and how to resolve them.
+It will then proceed to specifically biblically deal with the major difficulties that trouble marriages and family experiences.
+Included in the course are discussions of the biblical basis and purposes of marriage, family stages, in-law problems, developing unity, husband/wife roles and responsibilities, correcting communication problems, why conflicts arise, and how to resolve them.